 There are many ways to help your teen manage stress, and the first is to notice your own stress levels and how you react under pressure.
 Be a good role model and also try these tips:

 - Encourage physical activity: exercise and sports are great stress relievers.
 Encourage your teen to be active in sports in school and play outside with them when they’re home.

 - Promote good sleep hygiene: make sure your teen goes to bed at a regular time each night and gets enough sleep.
 Try to encourage her to have some quiet time before bed, to unwind.

 - Encourage coloring: adult coloring is great for relieving stress.
 It lowers the heart rate, blood pressure and slows breathing, It also encourages focus and creativity.
-Your teen can take this mandala coloring book app with her wherever she goes.
+Your teen can take a coloring book app with her wherever she goes.

 - Teach relaxation: show your child some breathing exercises to help her relax.
 You could also provide her with relaxation or creative visualization sound recordings or videos.

 - Talk about it: it’s much easier to handle stress when you can share your concerns with someone else.
 If you can see signs that your teen is stressed out, talk to her about it.
 Tell her about some times in your life when you felt overwhelmed by stress and what you did to cope with it.

 Keep a lookout for stress indicators in your teenager.